 In May 2018 the MOD signed contracts for the second phase of the build programme.
 Delivery Phase 2, which is expected to be a three-year phase of work under the management of the Dreadnought Alliance, will continue the design and build of the first Dreadnought submarine and commence the build of the second, including furthering the design and manufacture of the nuclear propulsion power plant.

 BAE Systems, Rolls Royce and Babcock International are the Tier One industrial partners in this project.
 Although the MOD has contracted directly with BAE Systems and Rolls Royce for production, hundreds of suppliers across the UK are working on the Dreadnought programme.
 As the programme moves forward BAE Systems has estimated that 85% of its supply chain will be based in the UK, potentially involving around 850 British companies.

-In its 2017 Update to Parliament, the MOD confirmed that the programme remains within its cost estimate and that £5.5 billion had been spent so far on the concept, assessment and early delivery phases of the project, to date.
+In its 2018 Update to Parliament the MOD confirmed that the programme remains within its cost estimate and that £5.5 billion had been spent so far on the concept, assessment and early delivery phases of the project, to date.

 £1.2 billion of that total spend was in the 2017/18 Financial Year, including £300 million that was brought forward into the Dreadnought programme in February 2018, from elsewhere in the defence budget, in order to keep the programme on track.

 Spending on the Dreadnought programme in 2018/19 is currently forecast at approximately £1.13 billion.
 However, HM Treasury has also granted the MOD access to £600 million from the Dreadnought contingency fund during this period, again to keep the programme on track and reduce risk.

 Additional investment for the programme was also announced as part of the Autumn 2018 budget statement.
 In December 2018 the MOD confirmed that the programme would receive £400 million from its additional Departmental budget allocation of £1 billion.